wrench-project/wrench/doc/source/simulation_101.rst

 of the target application when running on the modeled platform.
-*Payloads* and *properties* play a central role in this calibration step as they control the weight of many important actions (for example, how much overhead for reading a file from a storage service?).
+*Payloads* and *properties* play a central role in this calibration step as they control the weight of many important actions (for example, how much overhead when reading a file from a storage service?).

 Simulated Controller
 ====================